chetan-1603/Simple_Calculator/README.md

 # Simple_Calculator
-simple calculator in html .
+simple calculator using html , css and javascript for a TechnoHacks internship.